What are the Long and Short Term Effects of Anxiety?

 Read more about the physical symptoms of anxiety.

 Some anxiety sufferers are also prone to panic attacks or anxiety attacks, which are defined as an episode of extreme anxiety, agitation, and fear.
 Panic or anxiety attacks usually occur rapidly, without much warning, and typically peak in around ten minutes.
+Read our guide on grounding techniques for panic attacks.

 How do I know if I have anxiety?